History of the St. Louis Cardinals (1990–present): Two World Series trips, one unlikely title (2004–2006)

 In the offseason before 2004, St. Louis made key pitching acquisitions that later proved integral in their World Series runs: resigning free agent Chris Carpenter despite not pitching the season before, and bringing in Adam Wainwright and Jason Marquis via trade.
 Mediocre results characterized a 23–22 start.
 However, Rolen, Edmonds and Pujols powered the Cardinals to a Major League-best 105 wins, earning the nickname "MV3", as they won 82 of their final 117 games (.700 winning percentage).
 Each one equaled or surpassed 34 home runs, 102 runs scored, 111 RBIs and a .301 batting average and ranked third, fourth and fifth in the MVP voting.
 Carpenter lived up to his former top-prospect billing, breaking through with 15 wins and a 3.22 ERA and the pitching staff finished second in the NL in ERA at 3.75.
 In the NLCS, Edmonds hit a game-winning home run against the Houston Astros.
 In the World Series, they met a Boston Red Sox squad fresh off four straight victories over the Yankees following an 0–3 deficit in the ALCS.
 A comeback in this fashion in any North American major sports leagues had previously occurred only in the NHL.
 Not skipping a beat, the Red Sox swept the Cardinals.
+Because the American League had home-field advantage as a result of winning the All-Star Game, Busch Memorial Stadium became known as the field where the Curse of the Bambino died.
+In calling the final out, Fox commentator Joe Buck, himself a Cardinals broadcaster, famously said:

 Following the Cardinals' regular season success, The Sporting News named Jocketty to his second Executive of the Year award.

 Meanwhile, Major League Baseball found itself on the receiving end of a publicity disaster after the House of Representatives' Government Reform Committee subpoenaed a group of baseball executives and players to testify about the use of anabolic steroids and human growth hormone (HGH) in baseball on March 17, 2005.
 Collectively, any banned substances classified as or similar to, but not only including, steroids or HGH, became known as performance-enhancing drugs (PEDs).
 The executives included Commissioner Bud Selig and union head Donald Fehr.
 The players included Mark McGwire, Sammy Sosa (with whom McGwire shared the chase of Maris' home run record in 1998), Rafael Palmeiro, Roger Clemens and Alex Rodriguez.